medocly/SEG2900-17/README.txt

 take accurate measurements of vitals and a computer algorithm will calculate and give a diagnosis based on the symptoms.
 Users can then order their required medication and have it delivered to their doorstep for a fee.
+Test